-- 4.1 Students are required to participate in the Student Selected Component (SSC) selection process, either by selecting SSCs from the menu of organised SSCs, or by submitting a self-proposed SSC (SPSSC).
+- 4.1 Students are required to participate in the Student Selected Component (SSC) selection process, either by selecting SSCs from the menu of organised SSCs, or by submitting a self- proposed SSC (SPSSC).
 Students who do not engage with the SSC selection process will be allocated to SSCs. - 4.2 Self-proposed SSCs (SPSSCs) must be approved in advance by the SSC Convenor.
-Where appropriate, e.g. for study overseas, the proposal must be discussed in detail before approval may be granted.
+Where appropriate, e.g., for study overseas, the proposal must be discussed in detail before approval may be granted.
 Upon completion of the SPSSC it is the personal responsibility of the student to ensure that the assessment form is returned to the Medical School Undergraduate Office in a timely manner, normally within two weeks of the completion of the SPSSC.
-Failure to meet this deadline may result in the student being awarded a fail mark and consequently not progressing to the following year.
-Students whose attendance at, or engagement with, an SSC is judged by their SSC supervisor to be insufficient to permit satisfactory completion will be deemed to have failed their SSC.
-If allowed, students will be required to self-propose a replacement SPSSC of the same duration to be completed at a suitable time agreed with the School, usually over the summer vacation.
-This must be completed to a satisfactory standard in order to permit progression to the next year.
-If a student is absent from a summative SSC (years 1, 2, 3 & 5) due to exceptional personal circumstances, students must follow the mitigating circumstances application process and grading of the incomplete SSC may be deferred. - 4.3 Students are required to complete and pass the requisite SSC elements of each year of study.
-If a student's coursework for an SSC is assessed as below an acceptable standard the student will not be permitted to progress to the next year.
-This applies even where other aspects of the SSC assessment (professional behaviour and engagement) are deemed satisfactory.
+Failure to meet this deadline may result in the student being awarded a fail mark and consequently not progressing to the following year. - 4.3 Students whose attendance at, or engagement with, an SSC is judged by their SSC supervisor to be insufficient to permit satisfactory completion will be deemed to have failed their SSC.
+Minimum attendance levels for SSCs and SPSSCs are the same as for other requirements of the year.
+If allowed, students will be required to self-propose a replacement SPSSC of the same duration to be completed at a suitable time agreed with the school, usually over the summer vacation.
+This must be completed to a satisfactory standard to permit progression to the next year. - 4.4 If it is not possible to complete a replacement SPSSC in advance of the following academic year, students will be required to complete coursework of an acceptable standard before they will be permitted to progress to the next academic year - 4.5 If a student is absent from a summative SSC (Years 1, 2, 3 & 5) due to exceptional personal circumstances, students must follow the mitigating circumstances application process and grading of the incomplete SSC may be deferred.

+If a student's coursework for an SSC is assessed as below an acceptable standard, the student will not be permitted to progress to the next year until coursework of an acceptable standard has been submitted.

-ASSESSMENT AND PROGRESS
+5. ASSESSMENT AND PROGRESS